tuckersylvia/tuckersylvia.github.io/_posts/2018-01-17-beagleprint-part-2.md

 Nearly a year later, here is the second post in the 3d printer - Beaglebone - Octoprint saga.

-I hope to cover all of the software stuff here because I feel that most of the relevant hardware info was covered in [Part1](/2017/02/23/beagleprint-part-1/).
+I hope to cover all of the software stuff here because I feel that most of the relevant hardware info was covered in [Part1]({% post_url 2017-02-22-beagleprint-part-1 %}).

+{% include image.html name="beagle-box.JPG" caption="Beaglebone (in the altoids tin) with my switchable 4-port USB hub, serial cable, and the printer control box." alt="Beaglebone and printer control box" width="100%" %}

 ### Non Printer Hardware

 The Duplicator i3 runs a Melzi board with a Repetier based firmware.
 Octoprint picks it up no problem over USB/TTY with a reasonably modern kernel.

 I have had issues with USB connectivity though, and tried many different cables, long and short, and have had the best luck with one that has extra shielding.
 It sould be an issue with my cheap 4-port USB hub, but I'm not sure.
 If you suffer random serial dissconnects mid-print it is likely a cable issue.
 The worst part about this is that the printer hangs after the last move / command received and does not cool down which can be a dangerous situation.
 I wish there was functionality within Octoprint to automagically try to reconnect to the printer and kill the hotend and bed after a catastrophic communication issue but am not sure this exists yet.

 ### Beaglebone Black prep